Michaelpalacce/.dotfiles/README.md

 ### Scripts

-### tmux-exxegutor

-A helper utility that allows me to run code in the background, or the foreground.
-Essentially it contains a bunch of local build commands for different languages.

 ### tmux-cht

 A helper utility that will either query cheat.sh or open up local cheatsheets, defined in `$HOME/.config/cheatsheets/`